teticio/llama-squad/README.md

 Alternatively, we can provide a multi-turn prompt with the following instructions:
 1) Use the following context to answer the question.
 Think step by step and explain your reasoning.
 2) Extract the minimal span word for word from the context that best answers the question.
-3) Now give the answer in JSON format as follows.
+3) Now give the answer in JSON format as follows...
+If the answer is not in the context, the answer should be "?".

 One complication with this idea is that, while we have the questions, the context and the answers, we do not have a ground-truth for the reasoning to get to that answer.
 For that, we could use ChatGPT, in a similar way to how the Alpaca model was trained.
 Or, we could simply replace the reasoning with "blah blah blah..." and adapt the training of the model accordingly.